 The CPTPP is a recent FTA that came about in December 2018.
 This agreement brings together eleven countries, namely Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, New Zealand, Singapore, and Vietnam.

-Australian free trade agreements yet to be ratified
+Australian free trade agreements are yet to be ratified

 After the successes experienced from their operational free trade agreements with Latin America, Australia underwent a number of meetings and summits to explore other Latin American opportunities.